vetras/ts-express-decorators-wiki/Middlewares.md

 }
 ```

-The finally, add your middleware in `ServerLoader`:
+Then, add your middleware in `ServerLoader`:

 ```typescript
 @ServerSettings({